Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Experimental Results

-It is important to emphasize that the primary objective of this work is not solely to ensure that every evaluated model is verified as fair or safe, but rather to establish a reliable framework for assessing these properties.
-Ideally, our framework exposes adversarial examples and biases and can guide the development of fairer systems, such as through pre-training strategies that cluster gendered tokens into the same semantic class.
-Thus, when the verification results reveal unfairness, such as in the case where the 10-block model was found to be less fair than its 8-block counterpart, this indicates that the model might need further training towards fairer predictions.
+The 8-block language model achieved a fairness score of 90\%, indicating that its predictions remain robust and unbiased with respect to gender across all tested scenarios in the salary prediction task involving demographic attributes.
+We are noting that the fairness scores of the model with a deeper architecture decreased compared with smaller models (10 vs. 8 transformer blocks), despite exhibiting similar test accuracy.
+This decline might be due to larger models being harder to verify~\cite{katz2017reluplex} or the model indeed being unfair.
+To this date, we treat both cases the same way and only count models as fair if they are verifiably so.
+However, it is important to emphasize that the primary objective of this work is not solely to ensure that every evaluated model is verified as fair or safe, but rather to establish a reliable framework for assessing these properties.
+Ideally, our framework exposes adversarial examples and biases and can guide the development of fairer systems, such as through pre-training strategies that cluster gendered tokens into the same semantic class on the embedding layers utilized in the model.
+Thus, when the verification results reveal unfairness or potential unfairness, this indicates that the model might need further training towards fairer predictions.

+While removing gender attributes from the input may seem like a straightforward way to mitigate bias, this approach is often insufficient in practice.
+A prior study \cite{8987497} shows that removing sensitive attributes like gender does not always lead to a fairer model, as models can still learn bias from correlated features—and may even become more biased by relying on proxy attributes.
+Similar studies support this, showing that simply removing sensitive attributes is insufficient, as protected features may be encoded or correlated with other variables \cite{loi2021transparency, gonzalez2024review, goethals2024precof}.
+Our experimental result (\Cref{tab:gender_toxicity_result}) further shows that excluding gender-related information in both the pre-training and language model training phase leads to a drop in model accuracy, indicating that such features can play a legitimate role in prediction, highlighting the necessity of our proposed fairness score to assess and manage potential bias rather than outright exclusion.

 \paragraph{Toxicity detection.}